Utcassyxz/DriverUS/schemes/README.md

    - Indicate how sensors connect to the Raspberry Pi GPIO pins, motor drivers to motors, and power supply distribution.

 3. **Pictorial Diagrams**
-   - Use images or drawings to show physical appearance and arrangement of components within the RC car.
+   - Use images or drawings to show the physical appearance and arrangement of components within the RC car.
    - Include the placement of the Raspberry Pi, sensors, motor drivers, and the power supply.

 4. **Block Diagrams (Flowcharts)**